 If you can no longer use the stairs at home, a stair lift is going to be the quickest and most affordable solution.
 Like any other purchase, it is going to require a bit of research.
 However, once the purchase is made, the lift can be installed a few days later if the staircase is straight or a few weeks later if the staircase has curves or turns.
 Curved stair lifts have a longer turn-around time because the rails need to be custom designed to fit the exact specifications of the curves or turns of a staircase.

-The average cost of a new straight stair lift, including installation, ranges between $3,000-$5,000.
+The average cost of straight stair lift, including installation, ranges between $2,200-$5,000 (new or used).
 We also offer financing options for those who may be unable to pay for the lift up-front.
 For those that meet the necessary qualifications, a lift at the price of $49.50/month can be a much more attractive option.
-If the staircase has any curves or turns, you can expect to pay between $9,500-$16,000.
-It is important to note that the price of a stairlift depends on a number of different factors and options.
+If the staircase has any curves or turns, the price of a the lift will start at $9,500 and scale up from there, dependent on the turn radius, length of rail and upgrade options.

 When comparing the price of a stair lift to the monthly cost of a senior living facility, or the cost of moving to a single-level home, a stair lift it is the most cost-effective option.

 Being able to remain at home is very important for most seniors.
 In fact, a study done by the AARP found that 90% of seniors would prefer to age at home rather than move to a senior living community.
 A stair lift provides you with that option if the stairs are the main safety concern at home, but you still have the ability to transfer laterally.